Bernie Leadon Biography

 In 1998, Leadon temporarily reunited with all the members past and present of the Eagles in New York City for the Rock'n'Roll Hall of Fame.
 They performed two songs: "Take It Easy" and "Hotel California" (although Leadon was not in the Eagles when the latter was released).

 Leadon released his second solo album Mirror in 2004, 27 years after the release of his first.
-He continues to perform, mostly at corporate events and private shows.
+He made a few brief appearances to promote it, but has not toured solo since.